Mubasheerashirur/Apple-Analysis/README.md

 - Open the notebook in Google Colab or Jupyter Notebook.
 - Run the cells to generate the analysis and interactive visualizations.

-## Note
-Run the notebook in Jupyter or Colab to view interactive charts and outputs.